joshsoftware/lingo.ai/chrome_extension/README.md

 After activating the extension, a new tab will open.
 Click the **"Start Recording"** button, allow microphone access, and share the tab with your meeting participants.

 ### 10. Stop Recording
-When finished, click the **"Stop Recording"** button to end the recording.
+When finished, click the **"Stop Recording"** button to pause the recording.
+After that, you can either resume the recording or, if you're completely finished, click the **"Transcribe"** button to have the recording transcribed.

 ## Important Notes